pharo-spec/smalltodo-example/SmallTODO-Tutorial-1.md

 	package: 'TODO'
 ```

+Note that an application is not a visual element, it manages the application and information that may be displayed visually such as icons.

-And you will also need your main window, a TODO list.
+You will also need your main window, a TODO list.
-In Spec2, all components you create extend a single base class: `SpPresenter`.
-A "presenter" is how you expose (present) your data to the user.
+In Spec2, all components you create inherits from a single root base class: `SpPresenter`.
+A _presenter_ is how you expose (present) your data to the user.

 ```Smalltalk
 SpPresenter subclass: #TODOListPresenter
 	slots: {  }